 About the Register

-The Register of NSW War Memorials records the war memorials located in New South Wales and the veterans commemorated on each memorial.
+The Register of War Memorials in NSW records the war memorials located in New South Wales and the veterans commemorated on each memorial.

 The NSW Government has established the Community War Memorials Fund to help protect and restore war memorials across NSW.

-Find out more about how to apply for a grant and application dates at Community War Memorials Fund Grants
+Find out more about application dates and how to apply for a grant at the Community War Memorials Fund page.

 Search by memorial name, suburb, postcode, veteran name